18xx introduction

 Place each token from the original tile in an appropriate token space.

-NOTE: the valid candidates may depend on which company is performing the upgrade, so candidate selection and validation will both require passing a valid Token
+NOTE: the valid candidates may depend on which company is performing the upgrade, so candidate selection and validation will both require passing a valid Token to identify the company.

-itself should have some say in choosing candidates and/or validating the chosen replacement?
+Are there any situations where the Game itself should have some say in choosing candidates and/or validating the chosen replacement?

 -